Refugee status and settled status

-If an organisation is sending in more than one project it is important that the staff/volunteers working on the separate projects keep in touch with one another so that they don’t go over the permitted number of applications each organization is allowed.
+If an organisation is sending in more than one project it is important that the staff/volunteers working on the separate projects keep in touch with one another so that they don’t go over the permitted number of applications each organisation is allowed.

 Project type selection

-- building on existing models which are being applied on a larger scale, to a new geographic area or a new population (good practice)
+- good practice: building on existing models which are being applied on a larger scale, to a new geographic area or a new population